GeekBeacon/geekbeacon-docs/docs/community/code_of_conduct.md

 # Community

-Geek Beacon is a community of nerds, geeks, and other enthusiasts of all types, backgrounds and interests.
-We strive to be all inclusive and bigotry, hate speech and other reprehensible behavior will not be tolerated.
+Geek Beacon is a community of nerds, geeks, and other enthusiasts of all types of backgrounds and interests.
+We strive to be all-inclusive and bigotry, hate speech and other reprehensible behavior will not be tolerated.
 These are the ground rules that we try to abide by in all Geek Beacon activities irrelevant of the medium used to communicate - digital, in person or otherwise.

 ## **Be Respectful**